mermaid-js/mermaid/docs/n00b-gettingStarted.md

 </body>
 ```

-*Finally*
+# *Finally*
-4. Putting the three steps together is as simple as:
+# If the three steps mentioned are followed you will end up with something like this:
 ```
 <html>
   <body>